epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 This registration process happens as part of the `install.sh` script for the support module.
 It is done by the `ibek support generate-links` command.

-Here we just need to go ahead and re-run our `install.sh` script to register the lakeshore340 support YAML that we just created:
+Here we just need to go ahead and re-run our `install.sh` script to register the lakeshore340 support YAML that we just created.
+Because the ibek support commands are idempotent it is safe to run the `install.sh` script more than once.

 ```bash
 cd /workspaces/ioc-lakeshore340/ibek-support